Baked Little Smokies

 Can I freeze them?

 Yes, you can freeze them.
-Place them on a cookie sheet and freeze them.
-When frozen place them in a freezer bag.
-When ready to heat them, place them on an ungreased cookie covered with some foil.
-Bake at (325°F) = (162°C) for about 15 minutes, or until heated through.
+Place them in a freezer baggie, place them on a cookie sheet, and freeze them.
+When ready to heat them, put them on an ungreased cookie covered with foil.
+Bake at (325°F) = (162°C) for about 15 minutes or until heated through.

 I bet most people would say this treat was invented in the 1950s or 1960s.
-The term actually started back in the 1600s when the field or farmworkers would take some meat cooked in the dough to work with them.
+The term started in the 1600s when the field or farmworkers took meat cooked in the dough to work.

 Can I use regular hot dogs instead?

-What are some variation I can make to this Little Smokies – Pigs in a Blanket recipe?
+What variations can I make to this Little Smokies – Pigs in a Blanket recipe?

 • Replace the little smokies with cocktail-sized hotdogs.